dapr/quickstarts/bindings/README.md

-# Dapr Bindings Sample
+# Dapr Bindings

-In this sample, we'll create two microservices, one with an input binding and another with an output binding.
+In this quickstart, we'll create two microservices, one with an input binding and another with an output binding.
 We'll bind to Kafka, but note that there are a myriad of components that Dapr can bind to ([see Dapr components](https://github.com/dapr/docs/tree/master/concepts/bindings)).

-This sample includes two microservices:
+This quickstart includes two microservices:
 - Node.js microservice that utilizes an input binding
 - Python microservice that utilizes an output binding